What to do in Turkmenistan

 Camp near the Gas Crater Darvaza

-Darvaza, known also as the “Door to Hell” or ”Gates of Hell”, is the most mysterious place in Turkmenistan.
-Take camping equipment and enjoy sleeping in the desert.
+“Door to Hell” or ”Gates of Hell” Darvaza is the most mysterious place in Turkmenistan.
+Grab camping equipment and enjoy sleeping in the desert next to the huge flame.
 At night you can see the reddish light or flames from the ground in the distance and a distant rumble presages the crater.
 Igniting flames and fireballs across its deep hole, like a small volcano, the hole is best viewed at night.

 Visit Horse stables, national pride Akhal Teke Horse